-For this post, I want to focus on Mulully and just make a few comments.
+For this post, I want to focus on Mulally and just make a few comments.

 As I like to say, “As the leader goes, so goes the company.”
-And that was exactly the case with Mulully.
-If you really have an enthusiastic group of leaders, which Mulully eventually created, who believe in the big opportunity – amazing turnarounds are not only possible, they’re likely.
+And that was exactly the case with Mulally.
+If you really have an enthusiastic group of leaders, which Mulally eventually created, who believe in the big opportunity – amazing turnarounds are not only possible, they’re likely.

 Mulally at Ford is an interesting case study.
 The outside business world was essentially saying, “Write’em (Ford) off, they’re done!”